-This Criterion is an evaluation of the Proposer's development plan relative to the Design Guidelines design guidelines outlined in Section 3.
-Proposals that better fulfill the Design Guidelines Design Considerations relative to other proposals will be considered to be more advantageous.
-Proposals that do not meet the objectives specified in the Design Guidelines Design Considerations will be considered less advantageous.
+This Criterion is an evaluation of the Proposer's development plan relative to the Ddesign Gguidelines outlined in Section 3.
+Proposals that better fulfill the Design Guidelines Considerations relative to other proposals will be considered to be more advantageous.
+Proposals that do not meet the objectives specified in the Design Guidelines Considerations will be considered less advantageous.
 To facilitate its evaluation of this Criterion, we will seek community input in the form of a developer's presentation with opportunity for public comment.

-Proposals that are highly compatible with the Design Guidelines described in Design Principles and Objectives Section of this RFP and meet more of the identified objectives than competing proposals will be ranked as Highly Advantageous.
+Proposals that are highly compatible with the Design Guidelines described in Principles and Objectives Section of this RFP and meet more of the identified objectives than competing proposals will be ranked as Highly Advantageous.

-Proposals that include most, but not all required drawings and design documents, with designs that follow achieve most, but not all of the Design Guidelines Principles and Objectives outlined in this RFP and/or utilize adequate, but not high quality, durable materials will be ranked as Advantageous.
+Proposals that include most, but not all required drawings and design documents, with designs that achieve-follow most, but not all of the Design Guidelines-Principles and Objectives-outlined in this RFP and/or utilize adequate, but not high quality, durable materials will be ranked as Advantageous.

-Proposals that include few of the required drawings and design documents, with designs that do not adequately follow\achieve\most of the Design Guidelines\Principles\and\Objectives outlined in this RFP, and/or utilize inferior quality materials will be ranked as Not Advantageous.
+Proposals that include few of the required drawings and design documents, with designs that do not adequately achieve follow most of the Design Guidelines Principles and Objectives outlined in this RFP, and/or utilize inferior quality materials will be ranked as Not Advantageous.